kishiyamat/ntu-ut-ling-vwp/README.md

 We are going to apply the functions we made for each files in the list.
 So, We need to make a list of files.

+???
+We made a function which returns list of event data.
+Then, we are going to add them to the data frame. you can see some words like List, Condition, AOI1 and so on.
+We defined which information we let E-Prime to send.
+We append the list of event data to other data frame.

 ---